microsoft/teams-ai/dotnet/samples/08.datasource.azureopenai/README.md

       }
     ```

-2. Follow the instructions [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-studio#add-your-data-using-azure-openai-studio) to add your data using Azure OpenAI Studio.
+2. Follow the [Use your data quickstart](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-studio#add-your-data-using-azure-openai-studio) guide to add your data using Azure OpenAI Studio.
 Select `Upload files` as the data source.
 You can upload the `nba.pdf` file.
 Take note of the index name.

 3. Update the `Prompts/Chat/config.json` file with the appropriate data source: